 There are two types of COVID-19 tests.
 A viral test that will tell you if you currently are infected with COVID-19.
 This test uses a swab, and we are currently offering a rapid swab test that will tell you your results before you leave the clinic.
 The other test we offer is an antibody test.
 This will tell you if you had COVID-19 in the past.
-This antibody test administered using a blood-draw.
+This antibody test is administered using a blood draw.
 All patients are eligible for both the viral test and the antibody blood test to detect COVID-19.

 Click on a button below to learn more about each type of test.